0. Introduction

 Top management of XXX reviews the Organization’s quality management system annually, to ensure its continuing suitability, adequacy, and effectiveness.
 This review includes assessing opportunities for improvement and the need for changes to the quality management system, including the quality policy and quality objectives.
 Management Review minutes are generated as documented information and distributed to all concerned for review and necessary actions.

 XXX’s Quality Management System is reviewed at least every 12 months by the XXX management to evaluate the continuing suitability, adequacy, and effectiveness.
-This review includes assessing opportunities for improvement and the need for changes to the Quality Management System, including the QHSE Policy and Quality Objectives (Refer Management Review).
+This review includes assessing opportunities for improvement and the need for changes to the Quality Management System, including the Quality Policy and Quality Objectives (Refer to Management Review).

 6.5.2 Input Requirements